 NetXMS can detect new devices and servers on the network and automatically create node objects for them.
 Two modes are available – passive and active.

-In passive mode server will use only non-intrusive methods by querying ATP and routing tables from known devices.
+In passive mode server will use only non-intrusive methods by querying ARP and routing tables from known nodes.
 Tables from the server running NetXMS are used as seed for passive discovery.

 All communications are encrypted using either AES-256, AES-128, or Blowfish and authenticated.
 As additional security measure, administrator can restrict list of allowed ciphers.